-Sitting on the swing seat in the shade of the cloistered courtyard sipping my mojito at the Park Hyatt Siem Reap, I gaze at the most perfect Banyan tree which is the centrepiece of this elegant oasis of sophistication amid the hustle and bustle of downtown Siem Reap.
+Sitting on the swing seat in the shade of the cloistered courtyard sipping my mojito at the Park Hyatt Siem Reap, I gaze at the most perfect Banyan tree which is the centerpiece of this elegant oasis of sophistication amid the hustle and bustle of downtown Siem Reap.
 Small birds hop to and fro pecking for ants around the pool.
-A small woman in dark green uniform and broad brimmed hat slowly sweeps away the few fallen leaves from last night.
-I’ve been here since breakfast and it’s now just after noon.
+A small woman in a dark green uniform and broad-brimmed hat slowly sweeps away the few fallen leaves from last night.
+I’ve been here since breakfast and it’s now just afternoon.
 The atmosphere is perfect and I don’t want this moment to end.

 It was a good breakfast.
-Mr Pisith cooks excellent traditional Cambodian food, following his grandmother’s recipes.
+Mr. Pisith cooks excellent traditional Cambodian food, following his grandmother’s recipes.
 His father before him was also a chef at this hotel.
-Mr Pisith, Cambodian noodle soup and the banyan tree, all perennial.
+Mr. Pisith, Cambodian noodle soup, and the banyan tree, all perennial.
 All timeless.
 If only I could stay forever.
-I have fallen in love with this hotel to the extent that I fantasise about having my ashes spread under the banyan tree at the full moon.
+I have fallen in love with this hotel to the extent that I fantasize about having my ashes spread under the banyan tree at the full moon.
 To become part of this place, this serenity, what better ending could there be?

 I am shaken from my daydreaming by my wife who reminds me that we have an appointment at the spa in half an hour.
 Such hardship.
-I shall have to trudge inside and walk through the vast glass double doors which will once again be held open for me by their twin attendants who appear from nowhere to prevent me having to strain a sinew.
+I shall have to trudge inside and walk through the vast glass double doors which will once again be held open for me by their twin attendants who appear from nowhere to prevent me from having to strain a sinew.
 I shall have to take the elevator, scented with a bowl of fresh jasmine flowers, up a floor.
 I will have to walk through the cool corridors and over the terracotta tiled bridge past the magically tropical freeform pool to the spa reception.
 I will be forced to drink chilled lemongrass tea, mount the stairs through the secret garden to the therapy suite and allow yet another Cambodian masseuse to work on my knotted muscles with her super sensitive hands for a whole hour.
 Such hardship can barely be born.